By: Jill Savage

 The Christian life is all about maturity, and marriage offers a wonderful environment for maturity to develop.
 If we will embrace the feedback we receive, get serious about our personal contribution to the relationship and pursue health in all areas of our lives, then our marriages will have plenty of opportunity to mature.

 But where do we start?
 By making one right choice at a time.
-You and I have growth opportunities presented to us every day — we simply need to learn to recognize them and make wise self-care choices along the way.
+You and I have growth opportunities presented to us every day — we simply need to learn to recognise them and make wise self-care choices along the way.

 Emotional health improves when we understand our emotional makeup and tend to our emotional needs.
 For instance, I am an introvert who refuels by being alone.
 My husband is an extrovert who refuels by being with people.
 I’ve had to learn to carve out alone times for myself, and Mark has had to learn not to take my need for space as a personal rejection.
 In the same way, Mark has learned to embrace his need to be with people, and I’ve learned to occasionally accompany him to a social gathering when I’d rather be home reading a book.
 We’re learning to understand ourselves, and each other, in hopes of successfully blending our distinct personalities.